-Windward Community College is authorized under federal law to enroll non-immigrant students in approved SEVIS programs via student visa status (F1 or M1).
-International students must comply with all regulations of U.S. Department of Homeland Security and the University of Hawai'i policies and procedures.
-The application process should start as early as possible to successfully complete the application by the deadline.
-Contact the Admissions & Records office for eligible programs approved by SEVIS.
+Windward Community College is a Student and Exchange Visitor Program-certified school, authorized to enroll F-1 or M-1 international students in SEVIS-approved programs.
+International students must comply with all U.S. Department of Homeland Security regulations and University of Hawai'i policies.
+Contact the Admissions & Records Office for information on eligible programs.